Planning a visit to Italy

 Moving to Italy without speaking Italian is possible, especially in the era of the Internet, Google Translate, online dictionaries, online accommodation platforms, etc.

-Also, even though many Italians don’t speak English, there are many others who do, since English is taught in school and some universities, and so are French and Spanish in certain schools.
+Also, even though many Italians don’t speak English, there are many others who do since English is taught in schools and some universities, and so are French and Spanish in certain schools.

 So, if you speak any of these three languages, you’ll find at least someone who will understand you.

 Remember, Italians love to gesticulate.
 If you can’t find the words, try with your hands, and use body language.